 The sea of API-related events has expanded tremendously in recent years.
 A traditional event model has been to host hackathon competitions that encourage developers to build things with your API, often for a prize incentive.
 Proposing talks at larger conferences is also important to get the word out and learn from others.
-However, evangelists must be selective, and tailor their travel time and events Day in the Life of an API Developer Evangelist to be in-sync with their program objectives.
+However, evangelists must be selective, and tailor their travel time and events to be in-sync with their program objectives.
 Often, this means supporting smaller events or partnering with other hack events rather than hosting your own: